 Check out how other bloggers are monetizing their blogs.
 Are they selling their own digital products?
 Are they doing Affiliate marketing?
 Do brands advertise with bloggers from your niche?
 Are their courses on Udemy related to your niche?

-These pointers can help you decide whether you should go with the niche or not.
-You need to ensure that whatever niche you finalize has at least one or two potential monetization methods.
+These pointers can help you decide whether to go with the niche.
+You must ensure that whatever niche you finalize has at least one or two potential monetization methods.